Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

           Mrs. Cherniavsky maintains memberships in the American Federation of Musicians Local 148-462 where she serves on the Local Executive Board, the American String Teachers Association where she is a member of the Emeritus and K12 committees and the National Foundation for Music Education.
 She continues to serve as adjudicator, clinician, guest conductor, and mentor at the local, state, and national levels.
         image: /assets/fbp_l.cherniavsky_5433_5x7_300_23.1117-0813-2.png
         alt_text: Linda Cherniavsky
+      - name: Brian Desarro
+        text: >-
+          BRIAN DESARRO began serving Atlanta Federation of Musicians in 2018 when he joined the staff, working his way from Office Manager to Local 148-462 Secretary-Treasurer by 2022/23.
+In that time, he directly negotiated with CBA and freelance employers for better working conditions and wages on behalf of union musicians, represented Atlanta on the international level negotiating electronic media contracts, and he sought to serve the needs of the membership and steward a healthy and thriving music community across the state.

+          He currently works as a Director of Campaign Operations at POWER 10, a leading campaign management company specializing in strategic initiative development and campaigns to fund chamber of commerce/economic development programs and community building projects.
+He also sits as Executive Board Secretary of the Atlanta Pride Committee, Georgia’s oldest non-profit agency serving the LGBTQ+ community as an advocate of and resource to the gender and sexually diverse communities in Atlanta and across the Southeast.

+          As a Director of AFM Local 148-462, he hopes to draw on his time directly working with the membership to be a strategic partner leveraging his current role and past experience in digital marketing and project management to keep Georgia musicians empowered, protected, and unified with the strength of one voice.
+        title: Local Executive Board
+        image: /assets/brian-desarro-2023-headshot-.jpg
+        alt_text: Brian Desarro
       - name: Eric Ferguson
         title: Local Executive Board
         text: "ERIC FERGUSON is an AFM life member and previously a member of Actor’s